eliranwong/MP3_BHS5_word-by-word/README.md

 # MP3_BHS5_word-by-word
 MP3 audio files of each word in the Hebrew bible BHS5

+Each filename is suffixed to match the word ID number of ETCBC BHSA version 4c.

+Lexeme audio files are prefixed with "lex_".

 # License

 Audio files provided here are part of our project Open Hebrew Bible, licensed under: